SchlossLab/Baxter_glne007Modeling_GenomeMed_2015/Baxter_glne007_2015_manuscript.md

 model combining FIT and the microbiota used 21 OTUs and performed significantly better than FIT alone for detecting colonic lesions (p=3e-5), with an AUC of 0.817 compared to 0.749 for FIT.
-This differences was due in large part to improved detection of adenomas.
+This difference was due in large part to improved detection of adenomas.
 When distinguishing normal from adenoma, the model had an AUC of 0.740, which was significantly higher than the AUC for FIT, 0.639 (p=3e-5).
-For comparing cancer and normal the model was slightly better FIT alone, but the difference was not statistically significant.
+For comparing cancer and normal the model was not significantly better than FIT alone.

 Of the 21 OTUs used in the model, 14 were members of the Clostridia, including 10 from the Lachnospiraceae family (OTUs 14, 44, 8, 88, 60,